USS Pine Island: Korean War

 Recommissioned on 7 October 1950 at Alameda, California, in response to the Korean War, she departed for the Western Pacific in December.
 She tended seaplanes that flew missions over enemy-held territory in Korea, before returning to San Diego in September 1951.
 She was away from California on WestPac deployments January to September 1952, February to September 1953, January to August 1954, and February to August 1955.
 Deployed to WestPac in June 1956, she visited Brunei, Borneo, in August, before returning to San Diego in December.
 From April to December 1957 she operated again in WestPac.

 Sailing for WestPac in May 1958, she visited Bangkok, Thailand, and was at Kaohsiung, Taiwan, during the Second Taiwan Strait Crisis.
 She returned to San Diego in December, and departed for WestPac in June 1959.
 During 1960 and 1961 she continued her Pacific duties.

 Deployed to WestPac from January to June 1962, she embarked news media personnel from several countries in March in connection with the SEATO exercise "Tulungan."
 Steaming for WestPac in March 1963, she operated out of Okinawa, received visitors at Chinhae, Korea, in June, and delivered fresh water to Hong Kong in August, before returning to San Diego in September.
 In January 1964 she departed San Diego for the Galapagos Islands, where she provided assistance to scientists before returning to San Diego in February.

 Vietnam War

 Deployed to WestPac in June 1964, she served at Da Nang, South Vietnam, in August.
 In September 1965, she returned to WestPac, conducted seaplane operations in Cam Ranh Bay, South Vietnam, and participated in the 1966 Coral Sea anniversary festivities in Australia and New Zealand before returning to San Diego in June.
-It also took place in Operation Market Time.
+She also took part in Operation Market Time.

 Decommissioned in Puget Sound Naval Shipyard on 16 June 1967, Pine Island entered the Maritime Administration's National Defense Reserve Fleet, at Suisun Bay, CA, where she remained until stricken on 1 February 1971, and was later sold to Zidell Exploration of Portland, Oregon on 7 March 1972.